 Brown Butter Mashed Potatoes are at the top of my list ~ creamy, goat-cheesy plus that delicious nutty brown-butter flavor.
 They’re (sigh) epic (some may say lick your plate) good. . . and just in the nick of time for not just fall, but major holiday entertaining.
 Oh yeah – and you can make them a day ahead which means entertaining just got easier.

-I love potatoes and will eat just about any kind, prepared any ‘ol way at all, but few things are better than a pan of Au Gratin Potatoes ~ thinly sliced potatoes slathered in a creamy, silky cheese sauce with crispy golden brown edges.
+Once cooler weather hits, is there any better side dish than an entire pan of Au Gratin Potatoes ~ tender thinly sliced potatoes in a creamy, silky cheese sauce with crispy golden brown edges.
 It’s the ultimate in comfort food; the food you make for those you love. . . and even those you just sort of like.
 Who’s with me?

-Maple Bacon Brussels Sprouts, oven roasted until tender with crispy, golden edges then tossed in a maple syrup ~ Applewood smoked bacon glaze.
+Maple Bacon Brussels Sprouts, skillet seared and cooked until tender with crispy bacon all in a maple syrup-Dijon mustard glaze.

 For some reason, brussels sprouts used to be the vegetable people loved to hate.
 I told anyone that would listen (and a few that couldn’t care less) that I didn’t care for brussels sprouts when in fact, I had never actually tasted them.